The best battleships and warships of all time

 Mankind has been battling it out for control of the oceans ever since the first boat set sail.
 Over the years, plenty of different ships have been launched with bigger and better weaponry.
 Some of them have been incredible marvels of technology and brilliant ocean-going craft.

 We've summed up some of the best ships ever to grace the oceans.
-From battleships bristling with canons to enormous aeroplane carriers for the modern age.
+From battleships bristling with canons to enormous aircraft carriers for the modern age.

 HMS Victory